maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

     window.show()

-The HildonWindow used in this example represents a top-level window in the Hildon framework.
+The hildon.Window used in this example represents a top-level window in the Hildon framework.
 It is derived from GtkWindow and provides additional commodities specific to the Hildon framework.

-In very simple applications, HildonWindow could be enough.
-However, in most of the applications a HildonStackableWindow should be used.
+In very simple applications, hildon.Window could be enough.
+However, in most of the applications a hildon.StackableWindow should be used.
 Next chapters will clarify this.

 The show() shows the widget (makes it visible) that would not be otherwise displayed.